 – Top things to do from Victoria to Pacific Rim National Park

-Day 11, 12, & 13 Mount Robson to Lake Louise/Banff area – 4 hrs, 22 mins (360 kms) without stops.
+Day 11, 12, and 13 Mount Robson to Lake Louise/Banff area – 4 hrs, 22 mins (360 kms) without stops.
 Stay three nights in the Lake Louise/Banff/Canmore, Alberta or Field, BC area.

 - Always check for the latest coronavirus updates and safety regulations.